-1 Meetings with Rodrigo Fracalossi de Moraes will be held in the Conference Room.
+$^{1}$ Meetings with Akos Kopper will be held in the Music Room.

-2 Further details about sign up will be sent out via email.
+&lt;sup>2 Further details about sign up will be sent out via email.

 Canvas, Web Links, and Email

 1. Canvas

 Canvas is the University's Virtual Learning Environment (VLE).
 Most course materials relating to the MSc Global Governance and Diplomacy course are hosted here, along with a variety of other useful information and announcements.
 Please check regularly!